amina-ibrahim2/amina-ibrahim2/README.md

 Cloud Infrastructure Engineer.
 Teacher.
 -----------------------------

 a former teacher who found a passion for technology and transitioned into the world of cloud.
-My journey from the classroom to the cloud has been a thrilling adventure, allowing me to blend my teaching experience with my love for building robust and scalable systems in the digital realm.

 * 🌍  I'm based in Atlanta, GA
-* ✉️  You can contact me at [aminabrhm4@gmail.com](mailto:aminabrhm4@gmail.com)
 * 🧠  I'm learning Data and SQL
 * 🤝  I'm open to collaborating on all things cloud